Skip to main content

 Speaking of Health

-Hair loss is one of the common side effects of chemotherapy, which often is prescribed to treat many forms of cancer.
-Losing hair can greatly contribute to a patient’s stress and anxiety.
+Not only does chemotherapy kill cancer cells, but it also slows down or kills healthy cells that grow and divide quickly.
+This includes the cells that cause hair to grow, so hair loss is one of the common side effects of chemotherapy.
+Losing hair can significantly contribute to a patient's stress and anxiety.
 However, a treatment called scalp cooling therapy is helping many patients keep most of their hair.

 Amrit Singh, M.B.B.S., is an oncologist in Fairmont, Mankato and New Prague, Minnesota.